tdt/docs/app/controllers/docs/4.1/sparql.md

 When you define a construct query, the datatank will request an rdf+xml representation of the query result from the endpoint and load it into a [graph object](https://github.com/semsol/arc2/wiki).
 This graph will then be returned and by default formatted into a turtle representation.

 When you define a select query, the datatank will request a json representation and will handle it as raw data, just like all the other data sources in the datatank.

+>> CAVEAT: We fetch some meta-data (e.g. paging queries) using a query to the sparql-endpoint with [application/sparql-results+json](http://www.w3.org/TR/sparql11-results-json/) as a format parameter.
+Also select queries are being retrieved with this given format.
+Make sure the endpoint supports this.